CaoAssignments/.github/profile/README.md

-## Assignments for Courses Taught by Paul Cao
+## Assignments for Courses Taught by Paul Cao at UCSD

-Note: assignments are not finalzied until we post the link in Canvas/Piazza/Edstem.
+Note: assignments are not finalzied until we post their links on Canvas/Piazza/Edstem.